The amount of digital data is exploding.

 - Reporting and monitoring using real-time dashboards, marketing information systems, and interactive data management tools

-- Archiving data for future use, which includes adding information to allow easy search at a future date
+- Archiving data for future use, which includes adding information to allow an easy search at a future date

 Improving insights from big data